Trove (video game): Professions

 There are three Crafting professions, each with their own particular crafting stations.
 With each craft the level of the profession increases which in turn allows the player access to higher quality recipes for each increase of 50 levels, until the profession level reaches the maximum of 250.

 Players can also participate in Fishing, which can provide them with resources, items and trophies that are not obtainable via other means.
 However Fishing does not improve with levels and does not require a crafting station, unless the player is attempting to create more advanced fishing rods than the basic type purchasable from the Hub NPC, Saltwater Sam.

+Shadow Tower

+The Shadow Tower is a biome that contains a set of bosses: Spike Walker, Weeping Prophet, Vengeful Pinata God, Shadow Hydra, Darknik Dreadnought MK II, and Daughter of the Moon.
+There are three difficulty modes: NORMAL, HARD, and ULTRA.
+Each boss costs Flux, but players can collect armor and weapons from chests that need Shadow Keys in order to be unlocked.
+This is considered to be the final biome of the game, if you would ever want to make it feel like you were playing through the story.